 1. Apply to several different schools

-There are over 5,300 colleges and universities in the U.S. Some are extremely selective and only let in students with top grades and test scores; others have a more forgiving admission process.
+There are nearly 4,000 colleges and universities in the U.S. Some are extremely selective and only let in students with top grades and test scores; others have a more forgiving admission process.

 To maximize their chances, most American students apply to several different colleges.
 They apply to a few “safety schools” where they feel confident they’ll get in.
 They also apply to two to three “on target” schools.
 They’re qualified to get into these schools, but admission is not guaranteed.

 Finally, students apply to two to three “reach” schools.
 Getting in may be a long shot, but it’s possible.
 Ivy League schools such as Harvard and Yale are considered “reach” schools for just about every student since they’re so selective.

 If you’re applying as an international student, send off five to eight applications to increase your chances of admission.
 Even if you have your sights set on one school, make sure all the schools on your list are ones you’d be happy to attend.